Log-Euclidean Lie Groups: Quotient of Log-Euclidean Lie groups

 In Section \ref{isom_iso_sec}, we constructed a Riemannian isometry between log-Euclidean metrics on $n\times n$ full-rank correlation matrices, using isometries with the usual log-Euclidean metric for SPD matrices of size $(n-1) \times (n-1) $.
 However, as observed in \cite{bisson2025}, experiments show that rescaling SPD matrices to satisfy the unit-diagonal constraint of full-rank correlation matrices can alter the correlation coefficients.
 Accordingly, the standard correlation section

 although a smooth embedding, always picks up a non‑zero “\emph{vertical}” component when one pulls back the log‑Euclidean metric.
-In this section, we essentially showed there exists no choice of log-Euclidean metrics that turns correlation matrices $\mathrm{Cor}^+(n)$ into an isometrically embedded \emph{submanifold} of $\mathcal{S}^+(n)$
+In this section, we have shown that for the standard log-Euclidean metric $g^{\mathrm{LE}}$ on $\mathcal{S}^+(n)$ the correlation section $\sigma_{\mathrm{corr}}$ is not horizontal, so the induced metric on $\mathrm{Cor}^+(n)$ differs from the intrinsic off-log metric by an explicit vertical term (the diagonal part $g^{\mathrm{DL}}$).
+This obstruction is specific to the \emph{ambient} choice of log-Euclidean metric.
+Indeed, we now show that one can construct an explicit log-Euclidean metric on $\mathcal{S}^+(n)$ adapted to the off-log metric, that is, for which the inclusion of full-rank correlation matrices into SPD matrices is an isometric embedding.